 The API allows you to create additional database clusters or modify existing ones.
 It is designed to allow users to leverage the same power and flexibility found within the DCD visual tool.
 Both tools are consistent with their concepts and lend well to making the experience smooth and intuitive.

-Include the Ruby code directly using -I
+Include the Ruby code directly using -I as follows:

 4. Install from RubyGems